ariannagutirrzz/dinoco-back/README.md

 ---

 ## **Features**
-- RESTful API to manage:
-  - Products, purchases, sales, clients, vendors, and stock.
-- Secure implementation of CRUD operations with strong validations.
-- Database designed with **PostgreSQL**, adhering to 3NF for optimal performance.
 - Invoice generation for sales with detailed product and pricing breakdown.
 - Statistics module for insights like top-selling products and stock trends.
 - Integration-ready endpoints for seamless communication with the frontend.